Scalsol/mega.pytorch/README.md

 By Yihong Chen, [Yue Cao](http://yue-cao.me), [Han Hu](https://ancientmooner.github.io/), [Liwei Wang](http://www.liweiwang-pku.com/).

 This repo is an official implementation of ["Memory Enhanced Global-Local Aggregation for Video Object Detection"](https://arxiv.org/abs/2003.12063), accepted by CVPR 2020.
 This repository contains a PyTorch implementation of our approach MEGA based on [maskrcnn_benchmark](https://github.com/facebookresearch/maskrcnn-benchmark), as well as some training scripts to reproduce the results on ImageNet VID reported in our paper.

-Besides, this repository also includes two more algorithms, namely [FGFA](http://openaccess.thecvf.com/content_iccv_2017/html/Zhu_Flow-Guided_Feature_Aggregation_ICCV_2017_paper.html) and [RDN](arxiv.org/abs/1908.09511).
+Besides, this repository also implements several other algorithms like [FGFA](http://openaccess.thecvf.com/content_iccv_2017/html/Zhu_Flow-Guided_Feature_Aggregation_ICCV_2017_paper.html) and [RDN](arxiv.org/abs/1908.09511).
+Any new methods are welcomed.
+Hoping for your pull request!
 We hope this repository would help further research in the field of video object detection and beyond. :)

 ## Citing MEGA
 Please cite our paper in your publications if it helps your research: